GavinVasandani/riscv_cpu_gv/personal-statements/gavin.md

 All write operations were executed in an always_ff block that executes at a positive edge, whereas all read operations were done in an always_comb block.
 This ensures that the clock cycles to read and write to the RAM-cache is identical to RAM which ensures that programs are still able to execute normally.
 In the case of a more complex CPU design, this implementation of the cache ensures that fetching from cache is far more quicker than reading from main memory.

+## RAM

+Based on the RISC-V specifications, the RAM component uses byte addressing and the addresses are offset by 17’h1000 which allowed for easier debugging.
+This was implemented in the RAM declaration:

+(ADD CODE Snippet of RAM declaration)

+In order to implement store byte, word and halfword instructions, a special design decision was to introduce a new control signal called DataType into the RAM.
+This is a 2-bit signal evaluated by a case statement that concatenates and outputs successive bytes depending on if dataType is 00 (word), 10 (halfword) or 01 (byte).
+The remainder of the bits, in the case of halfword or byte, are filled with 0s for unsigned extension to 32 bits.
+Similarly, the memory write operations evaluate dataType to determine whether to write only to address A, in the case of store byte instruction, or the next 3 successive addresses, if we have a store word instruction and therefore dataType is 00 (word).